scellecs/morpeh/README.md

 ### Simple Start
 > **IMPORTANT**
 > For a better user experience, we strongly recommend having Odin Inspector and FindReferences2 in the project.
+> All GIFs are hidden under spoilers.

 <details>
     <summary>After installation import ScriptTemplates and Restart Unity.  </summary>